 - Can I restore my Mac's backup to another computer?

 - Apple Kbase #HT204350: Move your content to a new Mac

 Starting in macOS Big Sur, the system now resides on a "Signed System Volume".
 This volume is cryptographically sealed, and that seal can only be applied by Apple; ordinary copies of the System volume are non-bootable without Apple's seal.
-When you make a backup of a Big Sur startup disk with CCC 5.1.23 or later, CCC will automatically use Apple's proprietary APFS replication utility (ASR) to make an exact copy of the source.
+When you configure a CCC backup task using the Legacy Bootable Copy Assistant, CCC will automatically use Apple's proprietary APFS replication utility (ASR) to make a block-for-block exact copy of the source.
 If that does not produce a bootable volume, and if you have exhausted the Firmware Discoverability Troubleshooting steps below, then we recommend that you install macOS onto the backup.
 If that does not produce a bootable device, then the device is not suitable for functioning as a bootable device on your Mac.

 - Some Big Sur startup volumes don’t appear in the Startup Disk Preference Pane

 - Creating legacy bootable copies of macOS Big Sur